Skip to main content

 Written by IDAGIO Support

 If you are a classical music enthusiast listening to IDAGIO, you know that sound quality is non-negotiable.
-While Idagio offers a rich FLAC stream, Windows users often struggle to "cast" that lossless audio to external DLNA renderers (like a Cambridge Audio CXN or other network players).
+While IDAGIO offers a high-fidelity FLAC stream, Windows users often struggle to "cast" that lossless audio to external DLNA renderers (like a Cambridge Audio CXN or other network players).

 You can use SWYH-rs, a robust, modern solution for bit-perfect streaming.